rusefi/rusefi/firmware/config/boards/readme.md

 One BOARD_NAME could be producing a number of artifacts via compile_$BUNDLE_NAME.sh scripts

-Work in progress: SHORT_BOARDNAME becomes BUNDLE_NAME
+Work in progress: SHORT_BOARD_NAME becomes BUNDLE_NAME

 New board procedure once you have new folder in this *boards* directory